Gateway API for Managed Service for Kubernetes

 Sample configuration

-Below is a sample configuration of the Gateway
+Below you can see a sample Gateway

 and HTTPRoute